-There may be other companies that allow you to leave the company without any resignation.
+There may be other companies that allow employees to leave the company without any notice of resignation.
 However, some companies still require you to send one.
 Resignation letters are useful, one way or another.
 Here are a few purposes for writing a professional resignation letter.

-Notice to your employers: Your official resignation letter serves as a notice for your departure from the company.
+1. Notifies your employers: Your official resignation letter serves as a notice for your departure from the company.
 It will help them with the replacement process, as well as the training for the new employee.
-That is why most companies give a notice period for resignation to keep things organize and avoid any overlapping activities.
+That is why most companies give a notice period for resignation to keep things organized and avoid any overlapping activities.

-Settle your company benefits: The last day of your stay in the office is also in your resignation letter.
-That also means the HR department should settle all the company benefits you will have before you leave.
+2. Settle your company benefits: The last day of your stay in the office is also in your resignation letter.
+That also means the HR department should settle all the company benefits you’re entitled to before you leave.
 These benefits could be your paycheck, compensations, and other benefits you might gain after resigning.
-Some companies have that separation compensation ready for their employees when there comes a day they will depart from the company.
+Some companies have that separation compensation ready for their employees when the day for ending the person’s employment comes.